uhppoted/uhppoted-codegen/README.md

 ## Raison d'être

-Because not everybody uses Go and although there is the [DLL](https://github.com/uhppoted/uhppoted-dll) for those use case it does require a DLL built specifically for the target machine.
+Because not everybody uses Go and although there is the [DLL](https://github.com/uhppoted/uhppoted-dll) for those use cases it does require a DLL built for the target machine.
 And of course, sometimes a basic, uncomplicated language binding that you can customize to your heart's content is what you really want anyway.

 ## Status